odkr/sucgi/docs/build.md

 an array with a negative size when a condition that suCGI takes for granted turns out to be false at compile-time.

-This indicates that the build configuration is wrong.
+Such an assertion failing indicates that the build configuration is wrong;
-The error message should indicate which setting.
+the error message should indicate which setting.

 For example, the error